datts68/object_detection/README.md

 Download one of these models, and extract the contents into your base directory.
 Since I was more focused on the accuracy, but also wanted a reasonable execution time, I chose the ResNet-50 version of the Faster RCNN model **(faster_rcnn_resnet50_coco)**.
 After extraction, you will receive the model checkpoints, a frozen inference graph, and a pipeline.config file.

 One last thing remains!
-You have to define the “training job” in the pipeline.config file.
+You have to define the "training job" in the pipeline.config file.
 Place the file in the base directory.
-What really matters is the last few lines of the file — you only need to set the highlighted values to your respective file locations.
+What really matters is the last few lines of the file - you only need to set the highlighted values to your respective file locations.
 ```bash
 train_config {
   gradient_clipping_by_norm: 10.0